 It’s clear that the COVID-19 health crisis is not going away completely any time soon.
 However, as travel restrictions are being lifted and the world is beginning to open back up, some people are now hitting the road or at least making plans to.
 While it’s still best to stay home or be outdoors away from people, the urge to travel is inevitable.
-Here are seven things that you can do to prepare for travel after the COVID-19 crisis.
+Here are eight things that you can do to prepare for travel after the COVID-19 crisis.

 Choose Destination Wisely

 Now more than ever, it is important to choose your travel destination wisely.
 Be sure to consider places where it is easier to social distance if you do not want to be tied to wearing a face mask for your entire trip.
 For example, a state or national park is probably a better idea than a crowded theme park during a pandemic.